Canon 10D vs Fujifilm GFX 50R

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 The GFX 50R indeed provides for movie recording, while the 10D does not.
 The highest resolution format that the GFX 50R can use is 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the GFX 50R has an electronic viewfinder (3690k dots), while the 10D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the GFX 50R offers a wider field of view (100%) than the one in the 10D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the GFX 50R has a higher magnification (0.77x vs 0.55x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 10D and Fujifilm GFX 50R along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 10D has one, while the GFX 50R does not.
 While the built-in flash of the 10D is not very powerful, it can at times be useful as a fill-in light.